One Wealth Advisors LLC Purchases 391 Shares of Unilever PLC (NYSE:UL)

-One Wealth Advisors LLC lifted its position in Unilever PLC (NYSE:UL) by 9.3% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 4,573 shares of the company’s stock after buying an additional 391 shares during the period.
-One Wealth Advisors LLC’s holdings in Unilever were worth $255,000 as of its most recent SEC filing.
+One Wealth Advisors LLC boosted its position in shares of Unilever PLC (NYSE:UL) by 9.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 4,573 shares of the company’s stock after purchasing an additional 391 shares during the period.
+One Wealth Advisors LLC’s holdings in Unilever were worth $255,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
-Norges Bank bought a new position in Unilever during the 4th quarter worth about $364,824,000.
-Cullen Capital Management LLC increased its holdings in Unilever by 326.7% during the 1st quarter.
-Cullen Capital Management LLC now owns 3,460,618 shares of the company’s stock worth $193,206,000 after purchasing an additional 2,649,551 shares in the last quarter.
-BlackRock Inc. increased its holdings in Unilever by 11.1% during the 1st quarter.
-BlackRock Inc. now owns 20,849,540 shares of the company’s stock worth $1,164,032,000 after purchasing an additional 2,077,342 shares in the last quarter.
-Dimensional Fund Advisors LP increased its holdings in Unilever by 113.9% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 3,502,951 shares of the company’s stock worth $211,438,000 after purchasing an additional 1,865,442 shares in the last quarter.
-Finally, Morgan Stanley increased its holdings in Unilever by 54.6% during the 4th quarter.
-Morgan Stanley now owns 4,301,058 shares of the company’s stock worth $259,612,000 after purchasing an additional 1,519,308 shares in the last quarter.
-Institutional investors and hedge funds own 8.83% of the company’s stock.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+BlackRock Inc. boosted its stake in shares of Unilever by 11.1% during the 1st quarter.
+BlackRock Inc. now owns 20,849,540 shares of the company’s stock worth $1,164,032,000 after buying an additional 2,077,342 shares during the last quarter.
+Fiduciary Management Inc. WI boosted its stake in shares of Unilever by 11.1% during the 1st quarter.
+Fiduciary Management Inc. WI now owns 6,668,294 shares of the company’s stock worth $372,291,000 after buying an additional 665,600 shares during the last quarter.
+Norges Bank acquired a new position in shares of Unilever during the 4th quarter worth about $364,824,000.
+Capital International Investors boosted its stake in shares of Unilever by 45.7% during the 1st quarter.
+Capital International Investors now owns 4,712,768 shares of the company’s stock worth $263,135,000 after buying an additional 1,477,398 shares during the last quarter.
+Finally, Lazard Asset Management LLC boosted its stake in shares of Unilever by 1.5% during the 1st quarter.
+Lazard Asset Management LLC now owns 4,342,665 shares of the company’s stock worth $242,450,000 after buying an additional 62,465 shares during the last quarter.
+Hedge funds and other institutional investors own 8.83% of the company’s stock.

-A number of equities analysts have issued reports on the company.
-Societe Generale reiterated a “sell” rating on shares of Unilever in a report on Wednesday, April 14th.
+UL has been the subject of a number of recent research reports.
 Zacks Investment Research downgraded shares of Unilever from a “buy” rating to a “hold” rating in a research note on Saturday, July 3rd.
+Societe Generale restated a “sell” rating on shares of Unilever in a research note on Wednesday, April 14th.
 Finally, JPMorgan Chase & Co. set a $57.01 price objective on shares of Unilever and gave the stock a “neutral” rating in a research note on Friday.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 8th.
 Investors of record on Friday, August 6th will be paid a $0.5031 dividend.
 The ex-dividend date of this dividend is Thursday, August 5th.
 This represents a $2.01 annualized dividend and a yield of 3.59%.
 Unilever’s dividend payout ratio (DPR) is currently 72.08%.